 Despite the industry's long history in Svalbard, statistics only go back to 1996.
 Prior to that, there was little cruise traffic and few operators.
 Most vessels sailed along the west coast or around Spitsbergen.
 The number of places where passengers were put ashore rose steadily from 1996 to 2000.
 More small expedition cruise vessels appeared on the scene and they began visiting new areas and landing at new places, including eastern Svalbard.
 However, the number of people put ashore remained reasonably stable.

 Statistics up to 2000 are deficient, but from 2001 onwards, all the operators have reported their activities.
 The number of tourists going ashore rose by about 45% from 2001 to 2008, with a peak in 2009.
 Most likely because of a decrease in private economy, the numbers dropped in 2010 and 2011, but they rose by approximately 9000 passengers from 2011 to 2012.
 Even so, the parameter is on the same level as in 2005.
 The increase was significant in 2015.
-The expedition cruise vessels have had a sall, but steady increase up to 2008, and contributed the most to the increase in 2015.
+The expedition cruise vessels have had a sall, but steady increase up to 2008, and contributed however to the most of the increase in 2015.
+Since then, the level has remained high.

-The number of landing sites rose steadily from 120 in 2001 to a peak of 165 in 2005.
+The number of landing sites rose steadily from 120 in 2001 to a provisional peak of 165 in 2005.
 New places were tested, but not all proved suitable.
 A decline towards a stabilization at 140 places followed in the period 2006–2009.
 Since then, the number of landing sites has increased, and 179 sites were used in 2015.
 This is partly explained by a new type of product "Sail & Ski" where off-piste skiing is the main activity.
 These ships put people ashore at quite different sites than normal.
+In 2017, there was a further strong increase to a total of 216 landing sites.

 Overseas cruise ships normally only put passengers ashore at one or two places in Svalbard (Magdalenefjorden and sometimes Møllerhamna), apart from the settlements.
 The ban on heavy crude oil, limits on the number of passengers and restricted access to cultural heritage sites have changed the sailing routes of the large ships and protected vulnerable areas in eastern Svalbard.